-6.8 Independent Directors
+6.8 Independent directors

-In the month of August 2018, the Board of Directors - at the proposal of the Appointments and Corporate Governance Committee - outlined a guideline containing the criteria and procedures for non-executive directors to evaluate the possession of the independence requirements set forth in the Corporate Governance Code (specifying that the aforesaid criteria can also be usefully taken as the point of reference in evaluating the possible possession of the independence requirements in compliance with applicable legislation).
+In the month of August 2018, the Board of Directors - at the proposal of the Appointments and Corporate Governance Committee - outlined guidelines containing the criteria and procedures for non-executive directors to evaluate the possession of the independence requirements set forth in the Corporate Governance Code (specifying that the aforesaid criteria can also be usefully taken as the point of reference in evaluating the possible possession of the independence requirements in compliance with applicable legislation).

-In particular, the aforesaid guideline (i) set quantitative thresholds for the evaluation of the significance of possible commercial, financial or professional relations that the single director might have with the Company or its subsidiaries or with the entities that control it; and (ii) lay down in great detail some of the interpretation criteria relative to other cases of independence mentioned in the Corporate Governance Code.
+In particular, the aforesaid guidelines (i) set, on an ex ante basis, quantitative thresholds for the evaluation of the significance of possible commercial, financial or professional relations that the single director might have with the Company or its subsidiaries or with the entities that control it; and (ii) lay down in great detail some of the interpretation criteria relative to other cases of independence mentioned in the Corporate Governance Code.

-In addition to the foregoing, from a procedural perspective, the guideline sets out that the Board of Directors periodically evaluate independence criteria:
+In addition to the foregoing, from a procedural perspective, the guidelines set out that the Board of Directors periodically evaluate independence criteria:

-- i. on the basis of a Board review conducted by every one of the non-executive dirctors on their own personal position (formalized through an ad hoc self-declaration document); - ii. considering all the information on the emission of purchase orders in favour of the parties concerned that is accessible by querying the corporate information systems; - iii. upon the release of a specific opinion by the Appointments and Corporate Governance, which is called on to investigate the issue to the benefit of the same Board; - iv. through a resolution taken collegiately with the abstention, in rotation, of the single members whose position was under scrutiny.
+- i. on the basis of a Board review conducted by every one of the non-executive directors on their own personal position (formalized through an ad hoc self-declaration document; - ii. considering all the information on the emission of purchase orders in favour of the parties concerned that is accessible by querying the corporate information systems; - iii. upon the release of a specific opinion by the Appointments and Corporate Governance, which is called on to investigate the issue to the benefit of the same Board; - iv. through a resolution taken collegiately with the abstention, in rotation, of the single members whose position was under scrutiny.

-On the basis of the criteria and procedure laid down in the guideline described above in the month of October 2018 and more recently in the month of January 2019, the Board of Directors further ascertained that the seven directors indicated above - i.e., Giovanni Azzone, Carlo Cerami, Antonella Guglielmetti, Francesca Isgrò, Mimi Kung, Roberto Rao, and Roberto Rossi - also qualify under the independence requirements provided for under the Corporate Governance Code as well as the independence requirements envisaged by law (particularly, the Consolidated Law on Finance) for Statutory Auditors at listed companies.
+On the basis of the criteria and procedure laid down in the guidelines described above, in January 2020 the Board of Directors thus further ascertained that the seven directors indicated above - i.e., Giovanni Azzone, Carlo Cerami, Antonella Guglielmetti, Francesca Isgrò, Mimi Kung, Roberto Rao, and Roberto Rossi - also qualify under the independence requirements provided for under the Corporate Governance Code as well as the independence requirements envisaged by law (particularly, the Consolidated Law on Finance) for Statutory Auditors at listed companies.
 Both the requirements set out in the Corporate Governance Code and those laid down by law are separately outlined in Table 1, as attached to this Report.
 With respect to the Chair of the Board of Directors, Maria Bianca Farina, it should be noted that she was recognized to be in possession of the independence requirements provided for by law but not of the independence requirement envisaged in the Corporate Governance Code, as this does not make it possible to consider the Chair of the Board to be independent insofar as the Chair is a "high-ranking official" of the Company.

-In November 2018, the Board of Statutory Auditors verified that the Board of Directors, in the performance of the above-mentioned evaluations, correctly applied the criteria set out in the Corporate Governance Code and followed a transparent procedure that enabled the Board to come to know of the relationships that could be considered relevant for the same evaluation process.
+In February 2020, the Board of Statutory Auditors verified that the Board of Directors, in the performance of the above-mentioned evaluations, correctly applied the criteria set out in the Corporate Governance Code and followed a transparent procedure that enabled the Board to come to know of the relationships that could be considered relevant for the same evaluation process.

-Independence of judgment characterizes the work of all Directors, executive or non-executive.
+Independence of judgement characterizes the work of all Directors, executive or non-executive.
 However, a sufficient presence (both in numbers and in competences) of directors who qualify as independent according to the foregoing definition and who play a significant role on the Board and its sub-committees is deemed to be a good way to ensure the right balance for pursuing the interests of all shareholders.